Accessibility settings

 Frequently asked questions

-For electors who applied after the 31 January 2024 contact will be made at the relevant time when existing postal votes are coming up to their expiry date (based on fixed national cut-off dates).
+For electors who applied after 31 January 2025, contact will be made at the relevant time when existing postal votes are coming up to their expiry date (based on fixed national cut-off dates).

 How do I upload a signature online?